“I work with clients to decide what they want to be known for, and then help them communicate that to the outside world.”

-BiographyRebecca Houck provides strategic counseling to clients on reputation-building communications campaigns and crises communications incidents.
-She has worked closely with clients, including academic institutions and Fortune 500 companies, to advance their goals both internally and externally by engaging stakeholders, building thought leadership positions and conducting media outreach.
-She is also an attorney with significant experience navigating policy and litigation issues.
-Prior to joining Finsbury, Rebecca worked as a litigator at two prominent New York law firms.
-As a litigator, she represented both corporate and individual clients on diverse matters, including trademark, employment, real estate and corporate governance.
+BiographyRebecca Houck provides strategic counsel to clients on crisis communications and reputation-building campaigns.
+She works closely with Fortune 500 companies and academic institutions, among others, to advance their goals both internally and externally by engaging stakeholders, building thought leadership positions and conducting media outreach.
+She is also an attorney with significant experience navigating litigation and policy issues.
+Prior to joining Finsbury, Rebecca worked as a litigator at two prominent New York law firms, where she represented both corporate and individual clients on diverse matters including securities litigation, trademark disputes, employment litigation, real estate disputes and corporate governance.
 Rebecca earned her J.D., cum laude, from the University of Michigan Law School, and her B.A., cum laude, from Dartmouth College.
 Rebecca is licensed to practice law in New York.

 BiographyRowley Hudson joined Finsbury in 2010 and is Team Leader for the Industrials Team.
 Rowley’s special situations experience includes extensive crisis communications work with Volkswagen.
 His other clients include Statoil, Compass Group and Enel.
 Rowley advised on the merger of Glencore and Xstrata and the listing of Coca-Cola HBC on the London Stock Exchange.
 Prior to joining Finsbury, he worked at the Financial Times for two years and at RCS Mediagroup in Milan for eighteen months.
 Rowley holds a BA Honors degree in Modern European Languages and Literature from the University of Durham and speaks French and Italian.